pirl/pirl-docs/content/PirlCloud/masternodes/Content Masternodes/Setup Pirl Masternode Using Nautilus Wallet and OneClick (Recommended)/_index.en.md

 Running a PIRL masternode requires the use of a Virtual Private Server (VPS) with a static public IP address directly assigned to an interface.
-*NAT (address translation) is not supported.*
+__*NAT (address translation) is not supported.*__
-And only have pirl running on the server, no other nodes or whatever cause it will cause conflict!!
+One should only have Pirl running on the server, any other nodes or anything else will cause a conflict!

-Once you have the funds in place, you send a small 1 PIRL transaction to your Poseidon wallet (your account will come with a wallet) to prove that you control the Nautilus wallet with the 10K PIRL capital for Content MN.
-You use the txid from the 1 PIRL transaction as part of the masternode setup, along with your Nautilus address.
-When the masternode is added,
-you go back to your Nautilus wallet and add the masternode contract address in the “contracts” tab.
-With the masternode contract address in place, you execute the node registration function.
-At this point  you can utilize the Poseidon one-click functionality which will automatically setup your server and keep it updated.

 This guide uses the one-click-masternode setup feature.
 This Poseidon feature automatically configures your CentOS 7 linux server to be a Pirl Masternode.